superflows-dev/react-commentview/README.md

 - iHaveUpVoted: Flag, which shows the upvote button as upvote or upvoted
 - iHaveDownVoted: Flag, which shows the downvote button as downvote or downvoted
 - cdnPrefix: If you bucket is behind a cdn, then explicitly provide a prefix, (optional)
+- replyTo: text and username that populates the replied to section
 - preFill: text and attachment information to prefill
 - callbackInfo: information that needs to be sent back on callbacks
 - onSubmit: Submit callback